Equity, Diversity & Inclusion

 Hirsch Philanthropy Partners was founded in 1999 on the belief that ‘leveling the playing field’ is central to long-term, transformational change.
 The term that best describes this belief today is equity.

-We define equity as fair, just, and active inclusion that allows people of all identities to thrive and feel a sense of belonging, no matter their race, ethnicity, gender, sexual orientation, socio-economic status, ability, or other characteristic that makes each person whole and unique.
+We define equity as fair, just, and active inclusion that allows people of all identities to thrive and feel a sense of belonging, no matter their race, ethnicity, religion, gender, sexual orientation, socio-economic status, ability, or other characteristic that makes each person whole and unique.
 Hirsch is committed to advancing equity for all by providing access to the resources, relationships, and opportunities necessary to reach one’s full potential.
 We firmly stand against all forms of hate and strive to embody anti-racist values with an understanding that historical wrongs can impact individuals over generations in both overt and nuanced ways.

 In more than two decades of philanthropic advising, our work has addressed complex issues like democracy, health, education, climate change, and arts and culture.
 To advance equity on these issues and fair outcomes for Black, Indigenous, and People of Color (BIPOC) communities, we must overcome intersecting unjust systems and beliefs like racism, white supremacy, patriarchy, extractive economies, and more.